xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 specify `-b` with each XDR input file to avoid including the boilerplate, then run goxdr with no input files (`goxdr -B -o goxdr_boilerplate.go`) to get one copy of the boilerplate.
-You should also use this option if you are importing another package that already includes the boilerplate using the `-i` option below.
+You should also use `-b` if you are importing another package that already includes the boilerplate using the `-i` option below.

 `-enum-comments`